reactjs/react.dev/src/content/blog/2024/04/01/react-19-upgrade-guide.md

 ---
 ## Installing {/*installing*/}

-To install the latest version of React:
+To install the latest version of React and React DOM:

 ```bash
 npm install react@beta react-dom@beta